batistahpedro/Amazon-New-Oil-Frontier/README.md

 > **Amazon’s New Oil Frontier: A Biodiversity Bomb in the Making?**
 > _Submitted as a Nature Comment_

-The article explores the ecological risks associated with offshore oil and gas development along Brazil’s Equatorial Margin, highlighting how such infrastructure overlaps or lies dangerously close to biodiversity priority areas.
+The article explores the ecological risks associated with offshore oil and gas development along Brazil’s Foz do Amazonas, highlighting how such infrastructure overlaps or lies dangerously close to biodiversity priority areas.
 This repository contains the code, data structure, and diagnostics used to quantify these spatial relationships.

 Shapefiles (https://drive.google.com/drive/folders/1BXIuKeB45blt6lMmfuZfsxzy9cKO6E80?usp=sharing)
 ---